Legalizing Marijuana

 1787 supports improving and expanding the national cannabis research agenda to address research gaps, improve the quality of research, and address research barriers.

-Marijuana use is illegal under U.S. federal law because it is classified as a Schedule I controlled substance under the Controlled Substances Act.
+Marijuana use is illegal under U.S. federal law and has been classified as a Schedule I controlled substance under the Controlled Substances Act.

 In the 2024 election, four states voted on ballot measures to legalize marijuana for recreational or medical use.
 Nebraska legalized medical marijuana, but ballot measures failed in Florida, North Dakota and South Dakota.
 Massachusetts voted on a ballot measure to legalize psychedelic substances, including psilocybin mushrooms, for use in licensed therapy centers but the effort failed.